 Thousand pillar temple is a great example representing Kakatiyan architecture.
 Splendidly cravings on pillars, amazing icons, rock-cut elephants and perforates screens all together are worth watching.
 October to March is the best time to visit the thousand pillar temple.

 Bhadra Kali temple is on a hilltop that is famous for its stone image of Goddess Kali.
 It is between the Warangal and Hanamkonda.

-Sri Veeranarayana Temple is build around 1104 AD represents the Chalukyan style.
+Sri Veeranarayana Temple is built around 1104 AD represents the Chalukyan style.

-Lake Pakhal was building in 1213 AD by King Ganapathidev, It was build by Channelizing River Krishna’s small tributary.
+Lake Pakhal was building in 1213 AD by King Ganapathidev, It was built by Channelizing River Krishna’s small tributary.
 It is 30 sq-km wide that is 50 km away from Warangal.

 How to Reach: